Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Synopsis

+The aim of this project is to home-build a microscope capable of photographing gametophyte ferns.
+The style of photography aims to produce attractive images of the sort that might normally be seen on the front of Gardeners' World Magazine, or similar.
+Gametophyte ferns are difficult to photograph well, because they are very small, and at the magnification required, the depth of field of the macro lens that is normally used is not

 This project is a collaboration between many people.
 The principles of the design came from the lovely folks at the http://www.photomacrography.net/ forum.
 The design is particularly based on the Bratcam, designed by Chris Slaybaugh.
 The focus block was given to me as a gift by one of the forum members (Doc.Al).
 The electronics and programming and some of the fitting together were done by my husband, Tim Deegan.
 I did everything else.

 <img src="images/banner.jpg" alt="image"/>